-There are a number of steps required to start Pre Pack Liquidation.
-A new company must be set up which purchases assets from the old.
-The old company is then Liquidated.
-The new business should be running within 3-4 weeks.
+There are a number of steps required to start a Pre Pack.
+These include setting up a new company which purchases assets from the old.
+The new business can be running within 3-4 weeks.

-- What you need to do to start Pre Pack Liquidation
+- The Steps required to start a Pre Pack

-- How soon can the new company start trading?
+- How soon can your new company start trading?

 - When is the old company closed?